Marc-Solution/Mavera/TESTING.md

 - The banner image on the home page shows a deodorant bottle with the text 100% natural.
 This reflects the company value and intention to only use natural organic ingredients.
 (See image above in User story item 1 section)
 - The first headline and text on the home page tells the user that it is an organic product with natural ingredients.
 This reflects the company value and intention to only use natural organic ingredients.
 (See image above in User story item 4 section)
 - The second text and headline on the home page tells the user that there are only natural and organic ingredients in the products.
 This also reflects the company value and intention to only use natural organic ingredients.
+(See image above in User story item 4 section)
 - The mission and vision text on the about page shows the user that the company values are to support an environment friendly cause.

 See the image below.